 No. You need to take your blood pressure medication every day, regardless of whether you feel good or think you don’t need it.
-With that said, it you accidently forget one dose it is not likely to affect you all too much, but you should not make this a habit.
+With that said, if you accidentally forget one dose, it is not likely to affect you all too much, but you should not make this a habit.

 She has millions of words published in the health industry across various print and online publications.
 Having been in the field for over 15 years, she’s incredibly passionate about the latest research surrounding nutrition and health.